STS-61-C: Mission summary

 According to Bolden, in addition to deploying the RCA satellite, Cenker operated a classified experiment for the United States Air Force during the mission.
 Bolden was only told that it was a prototype for an infrared imaging camera.

 STS-61-C was originally scheduled to last seven days, but NASA decided to end it after four because its delays had delayed the next flight, STS-51-L. It was rescheduled to land on January 17, 1986, but this was brought forward by one day.
 However, the landing attempt on January 16, 1986, was canceled because of unfavorable weather at Edwards Air Force Base.
 Continued bad weather forced another wave-off the following day.
 The flight was extended one more day to provide for a landing opportunity at Kennedy Space Center on January 18, 1986 – this was in order to avoid time lost in an Edwards Air Force Base landing and turnaround.
 However, bad weather at the KSC landing site resulted in yet another wave-off.

 Columbia finally landed at Edwards Air Force Base on its fifth landing attempt at 5:59:51 a.m.
 PST, on January 18, 1986.
 The mission lasted a total of 6 days, 2 hours, 3 minutes, and 51 seconds.
 STS-61-C was the last successful Space Shuttle flight before the Challenger disaster, which occurred on January 28, 1986, only 10 days after Columbia's return.
 Accordingly, commander Gibson later called the STS-61-C mission "The End of Innocence" for the Shuttle Program.

 Nelson, the Florida congressman, had hoped to receive a Florida orange after landing in the state.
-The personnel at Edwards greeted the crew with what Bolden described as "a peck basket of California oranges and grapefruits".
+The personnel at Edwards greeted the crew with what Bolden described as a "basket of California oranges and grapefruits".